 Bookkeeping Today, Decisions Tomorrow

-You may be spending the majority of your time focusing on marketing or sales to grow your business, however, analyzing your financial information is the best way to gain insight into your business and set future goals.
-But how can you use the numbers in those financial statements to grow your business?
+You may be spending a lot of time focusing on marketing or sales to grow your business.
+But analyzing your financial information is another important way to gain insight into your business and set future goals.

 - Your profit and loss (P&L) statement, or income statement, is sort of like a report card.
 It presents your financial results for a stated period of time and breaks down the revenue generated by your business and the expenses incurred.

 By analyzing your P&L statement, you can see how profitable your business was and what areas bring in the most money.
 You can use this information to make changes in areas that are not helping the business.

 For example, if you own a restaurant and notice your food costs are higher than they were before, try to reduce that cost by making sure your staff is trained to use a standard portion for every ingredient put on a plate.
 Or, think of substitutions that will be more affordable, without detracting from the appeal of the dish.